 Farming, Filming and Biodiversity: An Interview with John Chester

 Filmmaker John Chester and his wife Molly took a leap of faith leaving city life behind to become farmers with the ambitious goal of bringing life back to a lifeless 200-acre piece of land.
+They relied heavily on the mentorship of Alan York, a pioneering leader in the biodynamic viticulture movement, who sadly passed away as the farm took shape.
 John documented their many failures and ultimate success in the film The Biggest Little Farm.
 Arty Mangan, Bioneers Restorative Food Systems Director, interviewed John about his travails and triumphs.

 ARTY MANGAN: Before getting into the themes of the film, my first question is a practical one.
 For new farmers, raising capital to get land is huge barrier.
 Any tips you can share from your experience?